Bandwidth/csharp-bandwidth-examples/SipApp/README.md

 ```
 Open solution file in Visual Studio and make "Rebuid all"

-Fill app settings (you can find them in web.config.sample bellow comment `Fill settings here`)
+Fill app settings (they are started from ENTER_XXX_HERE)

-Click right button on project "DolphinApp" in Visual Studio and select menu item "Publish"
+Click right button on project "SipnApp" in Visual Studio and select menu item "Publish"

 ![](/images/select-target.png)